VILA-U: a Unified Foundation Model Integrating Visual Understanding and Generation: Related Work

 \section{Related Work}

-\looseness=-1 \textbf{Large Language Models (LLMs).} LLMs based on pre-trained large-scale transformers \cite{NIPS2017Transformer} has drastically revolutionized natural language processing field.
+\looseness=-1 \textbf{Large Language Models (LLMs).} LLMs based on pre-trained large-scale transformers \citep{NIPS2017Transformer} has drastically revolutionized natural language processing field.
 Featuring gigantic model size and pre-training data corpus, LLM has achieved remarkable performance on various linguistic tasks.
-The development of open-source LLMs such as LLaMA \cite{llama}, Mixtral \cite{mixtral} and Vicuna \cite{vicuna} has furthered nourished research on how to adopt LLM for complex language tasks.
+The development of open-source LLMs such as LLaMA \citep{llama}, Mixtral \citep{mixtral} and Vicuna \citep{vicuna} has furthered nourished research on how to adopt LLM for complex language tasks.
 Besides excellent zero-shot generalizability to diverse domains, LLM is commonly finetuned on custom datasets for better performance on specific tasks.
-Instruction tuning \cite{ChatGPT, chung2024scaling, ouyang2022training} also stands as a key step for better outputs in applying LLMs.
-In this work, we adopt the LLaMA-2-7B\cite{llama} model as our basic LLM.
+Instruction tuning \citep{ChatGPT, chung2024scaling, ouyang2022training} also stands as a key step for better outputs in applying LLMs.
+In this work, we adopt the LLaMA-2-7B \citep{llama} model as our basic LLM.

 \looseness=-1 \textbf{Visual Language Models (VLMs).} Combining computer vision and natural language processing gives rise to VLM in this LLM era.
-In VLMs, researchers leverage vision foundation models such as CLIP \cite{clip}, BLIP \cite{blip} and CoCa \cite{CoCa} to extract visual features, align with texts, and feed them into LLM to achieve the cross-modality understanding between texts and visual content.
-Building upon such progress, many VLMs \cite{alayrac2022flamingo, blip2, llava, lin2023vila} have been designed and trained on extensive vision-language data to achieve remarkable performance on visual understanding and reasoning tasks.
-VLMs are divided into two types.
-(1) \textit{BLIP-style} VLMs~\cite{openflamingo,alayrac2022flamingo,li2022blip,li2023blip,Dai2023InstructBLIP,hong2023cogagent} utilizes cross attention mechanism to fuse language and visual information and optionally apply perceivers~\cite{jaegle2021perceiver} to downsample visual tokens.
-(2) \textit{LLaVA-style} VLMs~\cite{liu2023llava,driess2023palm,chen2023pali, fuyu,zhu2023minigpt,ye2023mplug,qwen, aiello2023jointly,chen2023internvl,liu2023improved,lin2023vila,zhang2023internlm} converts visual inputs to tokens (patches) and pass them through ViTs.
-The output of ViTs undergoes MLP layers and gets aligned to the language space.
+In VLMs, researchers leverage vision foundation models such as CLIP \citep{clip}, BLIP \citep{blip} and CoCa \citep{CoCa} to extract visual features, align with texts, and feed them into LLM to achieve the cross-modality understanding between texts and visual content.
+Building upon such progress, many VLMs \citep{alayrac2022flamingo, blip2, llava, lin2023vila, luo2024deem, tian2024mm} have been designed and trained on extensive vision-language data to achieve remarkable performance on visual understanding and reasoning tasks.
 In this work, we aim to develop a VLM with visual understanding capacities comparable to prior works, while also possessing the new capacity of visual generation.